fenago/apache-solr/lab_guides/Lab_4.md

 Here, we have defined a single `<analyzer>` element.
 This is the simplest way to define an analyzer.
-We\'ve already understood the `positionIncrementGap` attribute, which adds a space between multi-value fields, in the previous lab.
+We've already understood the `positionIncrementGap` attribute, which adds a space between multi-value fields, in the previous lab.